Luismd2025/MonitoringCPU-RAM-NET/README.md

 # LOCAL (Minikube) DEPLOYMENT STEPS:

-1. Start Minikube:
+1. Start Minikube: (second command uses the podman driver)

              minikube start --driver=qemu # Recommended for broad OS/CPU compatibility

+             minikube start --container-runtime=cri-o --driver=podman

-2. Point Docker environment to Minikube in order to build images directly into the Minikube VM.
+3. Point Docker environment to Minikube in order to build images directly into the Minikube VM.

-             eval $(minikube -p minikube docker-env)
+             eval $(minikube -p minikube podman-env)

-3. Build your application container image: After making changes to app/main.py or Dockerfile, rebuild the image.
+4. Build your application container image: After making changes to app/main.py or Dockerfile, rebuild the image.
 The kubectl rollout restart command in the next step will ensure the new image is used.

              podman build -t cpu_ram_monitor:latest -f MYdockerfile .